Jmv20632/Machine-Learning-EEG-Seizure-Classification/README.md

 EEG data gathered using PhysioNet Datasets

 ABSTRACT
-The capture and interpretation of electroencephalogram (EEG) signals is an important clinical tool that can help in the diagnosis and treatment of various neurological conditions.
+The capture and interpretation of electroencephalogram (EEG) signals is an important clinical tool that can help in the diagnosis and treatment of various neurological conditions.
 Epilepsy syndrome is a neurological condition where afflicted individuals suffer from unprovoked random seizures, those being